 The point is – make your break time productive.
 Enjoy yourself, and try to disassociate yourself with everything involving work.
 Break time means just that – take a BREAK from working!

 Drinking alcoholic beverages on your break (or behind the bar, for that matter), always comes down to a personal decision.
-Do I drink or not?
+Do you want to drink or not?

 Forget about laws and house policy for a moment.
 Do YOU feel that it’s necessary to drink behind the bar or on your break?
 Only you can answer that question.